waldesem/Web-Personal-DB/README.md

 directory mask = 0775
 ```
 Save the changes to the Samba configuration file and exit the text editor.
-Then you must create account for unix user that will have access to the shared directory.
+Then you must create samba group and account for unix user that will have access to the shared directory.
 ```
-sudo adduser username
+sudo adduser username smbgroup
 ```
 Set a password for the Samba user that will have access to the shared directory.
 You can do this by running the following command, replacing `username` with the desired username: